bluesky-social/atproto-website/content/specs/atp.md

 It is an implementation of a [Merkle Search Tree (MST)](https://hal.inria.fr/hal-02303490/document).
 The MST is an ordered, insert-order-independent, deterministic tree.
 Keys are laid out in alphabetic order.
 The key insight of an MST is that each key is hashed and starting 0s are counted to determine which layer it falls on (5 zeros for ~32 fanout).

-This is a merkle tree, so each subtree is referred to by it's hash (CID).
-When a leaf is changed, ever tree on the path to that leaf is changed as well, thereby updating the root hash.
+This is a Merkle tree, so each subtree is referred to by its hash (CID).
+When a leaf is changed, every tree on the path to that leaf is changed as well, thereby updating the root hash.

 ### Repo data layout